Chapter 742-3 Retirement

 (J) OP&F will pay all other survivor benefits provided for in section 742.37 of the Revised Code upon OP&F’s receipt of the properly completed application by eligible parties.

-(K) OP&F will reimburse the medicare part “B” premium to the surviving spouse according to the terms of division (D) of section 742.45 of the Revised Code and rule 742-7-09 of the Administrative Code.
+(K) OP&F will reimburse the medicare part "B" premium to the surviving spouse according to the terms of division (B) of section 742.45 of the Revised Code and rule 742-7-09 of the Administrative Code.

-(A) For a member of Ohio police and fire pension fund (“OP&F”) who wishes to withdraw the retirement application, whether service or disability, the provisions of paragraph B, C, or D shall govern, depending on which paragraph applies to the particular situation.
+(A) For a member of Ohio police and fire pension fund ("OP&F") who wishes to withdraw an application for service retirement or disability benefits, the provisions of paragraph (B) or (C) of this rule shall govern, depending on which paragraph applies to the particular situation.
+For pending disability benefit applications, the withdrawal of the application is also governed by paragraph (C)(6) of rule 742-3-05 of the Administrative Code.

-(C) In cases where OP&F has already issued a warrant for the payment of the benefit, whether on a final or interim payment basis, whichever is the first to occur, the member must return the first and any subsequent warrants for the benefits uncashed to OP&F along with a written statement from the member authorizing OP&F to withdraw the application and revoke any direct deposit authorizations, if one exists, and such writing and uncashed warrant(s) is(are) received by OP&F no later than thirty days after the date on which the first warrant was sent to the member by OP&F.
+(C) In cases where OP&F has already issued a warrant for the payment of the benefit, whether on an interim or final payment basis, whichever is the first to occur, the member shall return the first warrant and any subsequent warrants uncashed to OP&F. For benefit payments made through direct deposit, OP&F must be able to reverse the electronic funds transfer from the member's financial institution.
+The member shall also file with OP&F a written statement authorizing OP&F to withdraw the application for benefits and revoke any direct deposit authorization.
+The member's written statement, uncashed warrants, and return of payments made through direct deposit shall be received by OP&F no later than thirty days after the date on which the first warrant was sent to the member or deposited into the member's account by OP&F.

-Rule Amplifies: 742.38
+Amplifies: 742.38

-Prior Effective Dates: 3/19/01
+Prior Effective Dates: 2/16/2006

-742-3-18 Definition of "total dependency".
+Rule 742-3-18 | Definition of "total dependency".

 For purposes of paying benefits to a surviving child of a member who is “totally dependent” upon the member for support at the time of the death under division (E) of section 742.37 of the Revised Code, the child must meet one of the following criteria:

-(1) The child has a mentally or physically disabling condition and was claimed as an exemption for federal income tax return purposes for the year preceding the member’s death;
+(A) The child has a mentally or physically disabling condition and was claimed as an exemption for federal income tax return purposes for the year preceding the member's death;

-(2) The child is determined disabled by a court of competent jurisdiction;
+(B) The child is determined disabled by a court of competent jurisdiction;

-(3) The child attends an adult workshop or mental retardation and developmental disabilities (MRDD) school; or
+(C) The child attends an adult workshop or mental retardation and developmental disabilities (MRDD) school; or

-742-3-19 Pre-1967 survivor benefits.
+Rule 742-3-19 | Pre-1967 survivor benefits.

 (A) The board of trustees of Ohio police and fire pension fund (“OP&F”) shall consider the following as evidence acceptable to the board for purposes of determining the eligibility of a surviving spouse for the benefits provided for in division (D)(4) of section 742.37 of the Revised Code: